tpreisig/marvel-marbles/README.md

-# Marvel Marbels
+# Marvel Marbles

-The script generates fancy colorful marbels for the sake of demonstrating how object oriented programming works.
+The script generates fancy colorful marbles for the sake of demonstrating how object oriented programming works.
 Resize the window to understand more and have fun watching them bouncing off  the bounderies defined.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)